tanjazlender/MicrobiomePrime/README.md

 ## Progress and error monitoring

+During execution, log files for each subscript are generated in `scripts/current_log_files/`, tracking progress and errors step by step.
+If MicrobiomePrime encounters an issue and stops, the most recent log file will contain the relevant error message.

+Once the program completes successfully, log files are automatically moved into the following directory: `out/{Source}/sens{kmer_sensitivity_cutoff}_spec{kmer_specificity_cutoff}/log_files/`.

+Each log file is named after the corresponding subscript and provides detailed status updates.
+Upon successful completion of a subscript, the log file will display:
+**"DONE: The script has completed successfully."**

 ## Outputs
 MicrobiomePrime generates a primary results table detailing the performance of primer pairs, along with several additional tables containing information about the detected sequence IDs.